ksevindik/ksevindik.github.io/_posts/2005-12-01-context-sensitive-help-for-web-applications.md

+---
+layout: post
-# Context Sensitive Help For Web Applications
+title: Context Sensitive Help For Web Applications
+author: Kenan Sevindik
+---

 Providing help topics relevant to current usage scenarios is a demanding requirement in today’s enterprise web applications.
 It is generally called as context-sensitive help.
 Those help systems should automatically navigate to relevant help topics